sergedroz/cbfeeds/README.md

     "provider_url": "http://www.dan.me.uk",
     "display_name": "Tor Exit Nodes",
     "name": "tor",
-    "tech_data": "There are no requirements to share any data to receive this feed.", "summary": "This feed is a list of Tor Node IP addresses, updated every 30 minutes.", "icon": "....",
+    "tech_data": "There are no requirements to share any data to receive this feed", "summary": "This feed is a list of Tor Node IP addresses", "icon": "....",
     "category": "Open Source Threat Intelligence"
    }